 “I delete most releases after about 0.5 seconds spent on the subject line.”
 This is the confession of Derek Thompson, an editor at The Atlantic, when interviewed for Robert Wynn’s book Straight Talk About Public Relations.
 Research by the marketing agency Greentarget suggests that Thompson is not alone: 79 per cent of journalists say the email subject line determines whether they open a press release.

 Journalists may ignore a media release if they don’t recognise the issuing company’s identity, which often features in the subject line.
 This is why media releases from major brands often get widespread attention even if they convey relatively minor developments.
-The subject line ‘Vodafone Chooses Google Cloud as Strategic Cloud Platform’, for example, probably wouldn’t wash if the companies in question weren’t so omnipresent.
+The subject line ‘Vodafone Chooses Google Cloud as Strategic Cloud Platform for Infrastructure, Data Analytics, and Machine Learning’ for example, probably wouldn’t wash if the companies in question weren’t so omnipresent.
 Smaller companies need to work harder by creating captivating subject lines that promise newsworthy information.

 But while an arresting subject line is a must, it’s also important to avoid sounding like clickbait.
 ‘How our new CEO starts her day will SHOCK you’ will go straight to the spam folder, and you know it.
 Stick to the facts, clearly put.
 Remember: the media is not your customer.
 Your subject line doesn’t need to ‘hook’ the reporter, it just needs to show them your release is newsworthy.